 What is Viscosity? | Factors Affecting Viscosity | Newton’s law of Viscosity

-“What is Viscosity” is an often asked term in fluid mechanics.
+“What is viscosity?” is an often-asked term in fluid mechanics.
 Viscosity is a fluid property and is very important for studying fluid flow behavior.
-All kinds of fluids, whether it is in a liquid state or gaseous state possess viscosity.
-In this article, We will explore more details about the term “Viscosity”, Its definition, significance, units, equations, and values.
+All kinds of fluids, whether they are in a liquid state or gaseous state, possess viscosity.
+Viscosity is a fundamental property of fluids that plays a crucial role in various fields, including physics, engineering, chemistry, and even biology.
+It describes a fluid’s resistance to deformation and flow, which makes it essential for understanding the behavior of liquids and gases in both natural and industrial processes.
+In this article, we will explore more details about the term “viscosity,” its definition, significance, units, equations, and values.

 Definition of Viscosity

-The term “viscosity” has its root in the Latin term “Viscum” which refers to a viscous glue originating from mistletoe berries.
-In fluid mechanics, Viscosity is defined as the measure of a fluid’s resistance to fluid flow under an applied force.
+The term “viscosity” has its root in the Latin term “viscum,” which refers to a viscous glue originating from mistletoe berries.
+In fluid mechanics, viscosity is defined as the measure of a fluid’s resistance to fluid flow under an applied force.
+It can be intuitively understood as the “thickness” or “stickiness” of a fluid.
 For a fluid in motion, viscosity describes internal friction.
-So, a fluid having large viscosity provides more internal friction to resist flow whereas a fluid with lower viscosity provides little friction.
+So, a fluid having a large viscosity provides more internal friction to resist flow, whereas a fluid with a lower viscosity provides little friction.
 In general, liquids have more viscosity than gases.

 The concept of viscosity will be more clear if we consider the following example.
 If we take water and honey in a pot and try to pour, we find that water is flowing more smoothly and quicker than honey.
 This is because honey is more viscous than water.
-So, honey is providing more resistance to motion than water and that is why water is moving more freely than honey.
+So, honey provides more resistance to motion than water, and that is why water moves more freely than honey.

 Viscosity of Water vs Honey